jordond/drag-select-compose/README.md

 ![badge-ios](http://img.shields.io/badge/platform-ios-CDCDCD.svg?style=flat)
 ![badge-desktop](http://img.shields.io/badge/platform-desktop-DB413D.svg?style=flat)

-This is a library that allows you to easily implement a "Google Photos"-style multi-selection in your Compose apps.
+This is a Compose Multiplatform library that allows you to easily implement a "Google Photos"-style multi-selection in your Compose apps.

 You can view the KDocs at [docs.dragselectcompose.com](https://docs.dragselectcompose.com)